zlsa/spacex-reddit-wiki/README.md

 #### If you have edit rights (r/SpaceX moderators)

 To contribute, find the file you are looking to edit, and click the pencil with the label "edit this file".
 Provide your commit title and description, and click the green "Commit Changes" button.
+To create a file, navigate to the directory you would like your file to be created in, and click "Create New File" in the upper right hand corner.

 #### If you do not have edit rights